Join a tradition at Albion of more than 130 years.

 Each chapter offers student leadership roles, service opportunities, and academic support in a close-knit environment.
 Greek students can be found all over campus, involved in almost every student organization and athletic team.
 Here are some of the details of what it means to be Greek at Albion.

-The on-campus advisor for the sororities is the Assistant Director for Greek Life and Student Organizations, Kristen Sarniak.
-If you would like to contact Kristen, you can reach her at email@example.com or 517-629-0433.
-Each sorority has a lodge in which they hold meetings and various events, but sorority womem do not live in these lodges.
+The on-campus advisor for the sororities is the Assistant Director for Campus Life, Dominque Bullock.
+If you would like to contact Dominique, you can reach him at email@example.com or 517-629-0433.
+Each sorority has a lodge in which they hold meetings and various events, but sorority women do not live in these lodges.
 Instead, they live all across campus in residence halls.
 This gives members the opportunity to make meaningful connections with non-affiliated folks on campus, women in other sororities, and be directly immersed in campus life.
 For any questions regarding on-campus living arrangements, please contact the Albion College Office of Campus Life.

 Beta Chapter – Founded at Albion College in 1887